 “Pears cannot ripen alone.
 So we ripened together.” — Meridel Le Sueur

-driverless and pointed in the general direction of home.
+and pointed in the general direction of home.

-the cab’s heater blasting, we’d watch
+In winter, the cab’s heater blasting,

-of hungry moos into the frozen air.
+etch a chorus of hungry moos into the frozen air.

-The chore was done when the hay was gone
+The chore was done when the hay was gone.

-across the barren prairie landscape.
+Wavy furred lines transformed the barren prairie landscape.